Castlery sits in the mid-to-upper online sofa tier, with clean lines, modular options, and materials meant for daily use.

 Our Testing Experience

-It was the one I used most for laptop work because it kept my hips and lower back aligned.
-The removable covers also make it feel easier to live with long-term, especially in a smaller space where the sofa does a lot of jobs.
-The downside is sprawl: the seatable width is tighter than the other options.
-And like Hamilton, Adams is a clearance listing, so you don’t get the safety net of returns/exchanges.
+It was the one I reached for most during laptop work because it kept my hips and lower back in a better position.
+The removable covers also make it easier to live with in a smaller room where the sofa has to do everything.
+The downside is width: two adults can share it, but it isn’t the best sprawl seat.
+Like Hamilton, Adams is sold as a clearance item, so you don’t get a return window.

 What we liked